-- SQP <cc u=""></cc> ; MEM <integer> VALUE 0 <integer></integer></integer> Explanation This indicates that a recovery tape is to be created or loaded before the squash of the diskpack actually begins.
+- SQP ; MEM <integer></integer> Explanation This indicates that a recovery tape is to be created or loaded before the squash of the diskpack actually begins.
 This tape consists of the diskpack label, master available table, working available table, directory table, all file headers, and all file areas on the diskpack. <cc u=""></cc> This designates the channel number and unit number location of the diskpack to be squashed or complemented.
 MEM <integer></integer> This requests additional memory to be allocated for execution of the SQUASH program.
 Adding memory to the minimum required by SQUASH speeds up the SQUASH function.
 It also slightly increases the speed of the tape dump and of the COMPLEMENT function.
-A value expressed by three or fewer characters is assumed to be kilodigits (for example, $80 = 80$ kd); a value expressed by four to six characters is assumed to be digits (for example, $80000 = 80,000$ digits).
+A value expressed by three or fewer characters is assumed to be kilodigits (for example, $80 = 80$ kd); a value expressed by four to six characters is assumed to be digits (for example, $8000 = 80,000$ digits).